Wall Street slips after Fed comments, but Cisco surges

 | NEW YORK

-NEW YORK Stocks fell on Thursday, with the downturn accelerating late in the day after a Federal Reserve official said the central bank could begin easing up on its monetary stimulus this summer.
+NEW YORK U.S. stocks fell on Thursday, with the downturn accelerating late in the day after a Federal Reserve official said the central bank could begin easing up on its monetary stimulus this summer.

 The three major U.S. stock indexes had earlier traded in a tight range, supported by a gain of more than 12 percent in Cisco Systems (CSCO.O) shares and as investors took in a batch of economic data that pointed to slower growth.